google/play-instant-unity-plugin/README.md

 ## Overview

-The Google Play Instant Plugin for Unity Beta simplifies conversion of a Unity-based Android app into an instant app that can be deployed through Google Play Instant.
+The Google Play Instant Plugin for Unity Beta simplifies conversion of a Unity-based Android app into an instant app that can be deployed through [Google Play Instant](https://developer.android.com/topic/google-play-instant/).

-The plugin’s features include:
+The plugin’s Unity Editor (IDE) features include:
  * The option to switch between Installed and Instant build modes.
  * A centralized view of Unity Build Settings and Android Player Settings that should be changed to support Google Play Instant.
  * An action to build and run the instant app on an adb connected Android device.

+The plugin’s Unity Engine (runtime) features include:
+ * A method for displaying a Play Store dialog to install the full version of the instant app.

 ## Installing the Plugin